Redefining Radial Closure.

 Targeted Closure Support

 SĀPH is a completely topical system — nothing subdermal.
-Its integrated keel element supports precise apposition at the arteriotomy site, enabling effortless closure without introducing material beneath the skin.
+Its integrated keel element is designed to support apposition at the arteriotomy site, enabling closure without introducing material beneath the skin.

 Predictable Deployment